Classes

 Syntax

-class-modifieropt class name class-base-clauseopt class-interface-clauseopt { class-member-declarationsopt }
+class-declaration: class-modifieropt class name class-base-clauseopt class-interface-clauseopt { class-member-declarationsopt } class-modifier: abstract final class-base-clause: extends qualified-name class-interface-clause: implements qualified-name class-interface-clause , qualified-name

 Constraints